Predator Eyes & Sunset Lies 🐫

 They show up with problems.
 And trust.

-BUT trust has a clock.
+But trust has a clock.

 WABU Writer & Production Manager Andrew with Crocodile Handler Doug